embeddable-java-web-framework Svelte Themes

 Why is Minum chosen?

-Minum is the smallest web framework written in pure Java.
+Minum is the smallest web framework written in pure Java with zero dependencies.
 One of its goals is to avoid reflection and magic, which is great for embeddability.

 I've looked at a couple other options: